 Transferring a domain from another registrar requires buying one additional year of registration.
 Therefore, the cost of transferring your domain is the price of one year of registration for that domain.
 For example, if a .com domain costs $12 per year, you can transfer it to Google Domains for just the $12 to purchase an additional year of registration.
 If the domain was registered until January 1, 2019 before transfer, it will be registered until January 1, 2020 after transferring it.

-- Note: If a domain has been auto-renewed within the last 45 days (the auto-renew grace period), the renewal at the current registrar may cancel the renewal and receive a refund for the cost of the renewal.
+- Note: If a domain has been auto-renewed within the last 45 days (the auto-renew grace period), the current registrar may cancel the renewal and receive a refund from the registry.
 When this happens, you will not see an increase in the registration expiration date when Google Domains adds a year as part of transfer in.
 You are entitled to a refund of the auto-renewed registration from your current registrar.
 You may need to contact the registrar for this refund.

 Please note the following:

 - If you recently purchased or transferred your domain using your current registrar, you need to wait 60 days before you can transfer your domain to Google Domains.

 - When transferring, ICANN requires you to register your domain for an additional year.
 If this will cause your domain to exceed the 10-year maximum registration period (5 years for .co domains), you cannot transfer your domain to Google Domains at this time.